JDStraughan/JDStraughan.com/_posts/2013-03-31-darth-vader-dreams-of-electric-sheep.md

 Now, it is old-timey.
 The world has moved on.

-The world was boring when I was a kid, all the cool things happened in my parents lifetime.
+The world was boring when I was a kid, all the cool things happened in my parent's lifetime.
 Or so I thought.
 Now we live in a new era, and I have watched mankind peek through the crack as a door opens that will change everything.

 My son will grow up in this new world.
 I don't mean one that lacks busy signals and where long-distance calls don't exist.
 I'm talking about a world where everything is possible.